Pride and WWF-UK

 What is WWF UK doing to support its LGBTQ+ employees?

-Pride is an important time to show our support to our LGBTQ+ colleagues and communities and we will continue to support every year.
-We recognise that we need to do more for the LGBTQ+ community and this is something we are actively working on.
-Alongside our Diversity and Inclusion Champions, we have an LGBTQ+ staff group who we work closely with to ensure we are supporting our LGBTQ+ colleagues and that our work recognises the challenges faced by LGBTQ+ communities.
+Pride is a really important time to show our support to our LGBTQ+ colleagues and communities and we will continue to support every year.
+We recognise that we need to do that as part of our wider Diversity Equity & Inclusion commitments, and that we need to do more for the LGBTQ+ community.
+This is something we are actively working on.
+Alongside our Diversity and Inclusion Champions, we have an LGBTQ+ staff group (Rainbow Pandas) who we work closely with to ensure we are appropriately supporting our LGBTQ+ colleagues, and that our work recognises the challenges faced by LGBTQ+ communities.

-We are always striving to learn more and better support our staff in the best way we can.
-For LGTBQ+ history month, we had a webinar for all staff and have planned another for Pride month as well providing lots of other learning opportunities to colleagues to improve their understanding and allow them to become better allies.
-We are changing our HR systems to allow people to freely express gender, sexual orientation and titles as they define themselves.
-We encourage all staff to share gender pronouns via email signatures if they feel comfortable.
+We are always striving to learn more and better support our staff in the best way we can, this includes creating trans inclusive spaces for our colleagues.
+For LGTBQ+ history month, we had a webinar for all staff and have a range of activities planned during Pride month.
+We also provide lots of other learning opportunities for colleagues to improve their understanding and allow them to become better allies.
+Last year we participated in Edinburgh Pride and are looking at opportunities to take part in Pride events this year too.

 If you’d like to share your experience or feedback with us, we’d love to hear from you.